 Q: Are entire folders converted?

-Q: Is the original Java code altered in any way?
+Q: Are the original Java files altered in any way?

 Q: What is the conversion accuracy?

 Our accuracy is very high, but there will be significant adjustments required for all but the simplest conversions.
 There are no direct equivalents for some aspects of Java.
 Read the rest of the FAQ to get an idea of a few things that are not converted.
 Java to C++ Converter is intended to reduce the amount of work you'll have to do to convert code to C++, but it is just the first step.